gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![GitHub Desktop local Repository added](github-desktop-local-repository-added.png)
   _Figure 5.
 GitHub Desktop local Repository added._

 4. You are now ready for the first commit to your new GitHub repository.
-Whenever you make a commit you will need to include a brief text summary - as this is your first commit enter the text "First commit." into the "Summary" text box, and then press the button "Commit to master".
+Whenever you make a commit you will need to include a brief text summary - as this is your first commit enter the text "First commit." into the "Summary" text box (above the "Description" text field), and then press the button "Commit to master".

   ![GitHub Desktop first commit](github-desktop-first-commit.png)
   _Figure 6.
 GitHub Desktop first commit._